threefoldtech/0-core/docs/interacting/commands/job.md

 <a id="kill"></a>
 ## job.kill

-Kills a job with given ID.
+Signals a job with given ID, and signal number

 Arguments:
 ```javascript